William S. Hamilton: Personal life; illness and death

-Hamilton never married and presented a rough, garish appearance.
+Hamilton (never married) was said to have presented a rough, garish appearance, though he was said to have looked like "the living image of his father [Alexander Hamilton]," who was known to have been quite handsome:

+This morning Col. Wm.
+Hamilton, son of Alexander Hamilton of Revolutionary memory passed our camp.
+He is a small, active, smart looking man, apparently fifty, and was once undoubtedly a very handsome man.
+His exterior is now not of the smoothest, though a decent hat would much improve it.
+He was wearing, or rather is capped with, an old, rusty, torn, shockingly dilapidated, part of a straw hat – the major part it is true, but a very considerable minority has seceded.

+In The Intimate Life of Alexander Hamilton, his portrait is incorrectly labeled "Philip Hamilton (the first): age 20" by Allan McLane Hamilton, though Philip Hamilton was killed in a duel at age 19 and there are no known surviving portraits of Philip Hamilton.
+Though it was clarified in subsequent works that the portrait was in fact of William Stephen Hamilton, this idea was propagated for over a century, including at the height of the musical Hamilton's popularity.

 Hamilton had been in California about one year when he died from what he called "mountain fever", most likely cholera during an 1850 epidemic.
 Before his death Hamilton fell ill for two weeks.
 He suffered multiple symptoms, including dysentery, and, according to his doctor, died from "malarial fever resulting in spinal exhaustion terminating in paralysis superinduced by great bodily and mental strain."

 William S. Hamilton died in Sacramento, California, on October 9, 1850, at age 53.
 He was interred in the Sacramento Historic City Cemetery.
 The section of the cemetery where he is buried was named Hamilton Square in his honor.